 - Install additional lighting throughout the house, especially at the top and bottom of stairs.

 - Provide easily accessible lights for when your loved one wakes in the night.

 - Remove furniture and clutter from crowded pathways.

 - Secure throw rugs with rubber rug pads or double-sided carpet tape.

-If you’re helping to manage your loved one’s health, it’s a good idea to be in close contact with their doctors – and to talk to those doctors about minimizing your loved one’s risk of falling.
+5. Talk to Their Doctors and Be an Advocate: If you’re helping to manage your loved one’s health, it’s a good idea to be in close contact with their doctors – and to talk to those doctors about minimizing your loved one’s risk of falling.
 Being thorough and pro-active in advocating for your loved one allows you to brainstorm the best preventative solutions with their expert care team.
 Here’s how:

 - Last but not least, be sure your loved one is also seeing an eye doctor regularly to address any potential vision problems.

 Falls are a major hazard for seniors and a serious concern for those close to them.
 The good news?
 With a few simple steps you can help safeguard your loved one from dangerous slips and falls and reduce your stress as a caregiver – and both of those outcomes are well worth a little extra time and planning.